-Four species of true bugs (Heteroptera) were found, three from the family Miridae and one from the family Lygaeidae.
+Four species of true bugs (Heteroptera) were found, two from the family Miridae and two from the family Lygaeidae.
 All have been previously reported from the higher elevations of Haleakalā.
 An Orthotylus species was abundant on mamane trees, and an Opuna species were common on Pilo (Coprosma montana).

-Four species of Homoptera were also observed, including the indigenous genera Nesosydne (family Delphacidae), and Nesophrosyne (family Cicadellidae).
+Two species of Homoptera were also observed, including the indigenous genera Nesosydne (family Delphacidae), and an aphid.